Should You Rent-to-Own Investment Property You Own?

 Rent-To-Own Homes Pros and Cons

 Is rent-to-own worth it?
-This is a common question that many real estate investors have when they begin to explore the rent-to-own pros and cons.
-While the following two sections will discuss rent-to-own pros and cons, it is important to note that only you can answer the questions, “is it worth it?” or “is this the right investment strategy for me?”
+This is a common question that many real estate investors have when they begin to explore rent-to-own investment property options.
+While the following two sections will discuss the pros and cons, it is important to note that only you can answer the questions, “Is it worth it?” or “Is this the right investment strategy for me?”

 Pros

-1 – Tenant may respect property more.
+1. Tenant may respect property more

 With this in mind, respect can be a double-edged sword, as it may result in the tenants being extra picky about maintenance requests or repairs that have to be made to the home during the leasing period.

-2 – Sales price can be premium.
+2. Sales price can be premium

 The beauty of a rent-to-own home is that the seller can often set the sale price at a premium.
 The reason the sale price is higher is because the seller is taking a greater risk.
 In other words, they are counting on the tenant to complete the entire lease, treat the home with respect, and eventually purchase it at the end of the lease term.